GeoMOER/moer-base-python/docs/units/_unit00/unit00-01_learning_environment.md

 <!--more-->

+## Learning Environment
 This course is intended as a blended learning module, although the provided introductions, explanations and examples might be useful for self-study only, too.

+The sessions will be in a hybrid format, meaning that parts of the students may attend the sessions in person at the Department of [Environmental Informatics in Marburg](https://www.uni-marburg.de/en/fb19/disciplines/physisch/environmentalinformatics), and the others virtually.
+The link to the virtual meeting room will be provided be the instructors in the first session and can also be found in Ilias (see below).

 ## HTML learning environment